maxiking913/T6-Survival/README.md

 -FIX: Ammo refill for both weapons
 -FIX: Max ammo after Bossrounds only for current Weapon (now for both)
 -FIX: KillHud now working the right way in Boss Rounds
--FIX: -Death and War Machine
+-FIX: Death and War Machine
+-FIX: Round doesnt end when 2+ players each kill a bot at the same time
 ```

 # Changelog